Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Discussion

-An extensive study of the behavior of cold clouds in diverse astrophysically relevant environments under a unified framework has yet to be explored.
-Furthermore, the assumptions that go into the \citetalias{Chevalier1985} model, such as spherical symmetry and continuous energy and mass injection are extremely simplistic.
-Supernovae can be clustered or spread out in the galactic disk, and the injection of mass and energy by them can be in the form of bursty episodes (\citealt{schneider2020, Schneider2024ApJ, Mohapatra2025arXiv}), for which the outflow does not attain a smooth \citetalias{Chevalier1985} profile (\citealt{Sharma2014}).
-All of these effects can add additional complications, including driving a significant amount of turbulence in the wind ({ Ghosh et al.}; in prep) and transport of metals (\citealt{Sharda2024MNRAS}) that can potentially alter how the individual clouds or their population evolve in outflows.
+An extensive study of the behaviour of cold clouds in diverse environments of astrophysical relevance under a unified framework has yet to be explored.
+Note that for the majority of our runs, the cooling time of the hot medium is longer than the runtime.
+However, in some runs (with the largest clouds) the runtime is comparable with the wind cooling time, and we would expect thermal instabilities to occur.
+Given that we ignore additional heating sources (like the UV background radiation and strong stellar radiation from starburst regions irradiating the low density wind) as well as the back-reaction of the cold clouds on the wind (\citealt{Schneider2018, Fielding2022ApJ}), a self-consistent investigation of the hot gas cooling is beyond the scope of this work.
+Furthermore, the assumptions that go into the \citetalias{Chevalier1985} model, such as spherical symmetry and continuous energy and mass injection, are extremely simplistic.
+Supernovae can be clustered or spread out in the galactic disk, and the injection of mass and energy by them can be in the form of bursty episodes (\citealt{schneider2020, Schneider2024ApJ, Mohapatra2025ApJ}), for which the outflow does not attain a smooth \citetalias{Chevalier1985} profile (\citealt{Sharma2014}).
+All of these effects can add additional complications, including driving a significant amount of turbulence in the wind (\citealt{Ghosh2025arxiv}) and transport of metals (\citealt{Sharda2024MNRAS}) that can potentially alter how the individual clouds or their population evolve in outflows.
 Therefore, different models of supernovae feedback (\citealt{Warren2024ApJ}) and turbulence give rise to a great deal of spatial and temporal variations in the background conditions (\citealt{mohapatra2019, Mohapatra2020MNRAS}) that different cold clouds encounter.
-These must be carefully taken into account before robust comparison can be made with observations and simulations (both large-scale outflow simulations of isolated galaxies; \citealt{schneider2017a, Schneider2018, schneider2020, Kim2018ApJ, vijayan2018, Vijayan2020ApJ, Steinwandel2024ApJ, Wang2024arXiv, Li2025ApJ, Vijayan2025MNRAS} or cosmological simulations of galaxy formation; \citealt{Dave2020MNRAS, Ramesh2024arXiv}) of cold clouds and their host galactic winds.
-Although not directly related to the idealized simulations discussed here, similar caveats must be considered while testing the applicability of different sub-grid models of cold gas in cosmological simulations (\citealt{Weinberger2023MNRAS, Smith2024MNRASa, Smith2024MNRASb, Bennett2024arXiv, Butsky2024MNRAS, Das2024arXiv}) under various kinematic and thermodynamic conditions.
+These must be carefully taken into account before robust comparison can be made with observations and simulations (both large-scale outflow simulations of isolated galaxies; \citealt{schneider2017a, Schneider2018, schneider2020, Kim2018ApJ, vijayan2018, Vijayan2020ApJ, Steinwandel2024ApJ, Wang2024arXiv, Li2025ApJ, Vijayan2025MNRAS} or cosmological simulations of galaxy formation; \citealt{Dave2020MNRAS, Ramesh2024AAP}) of cold clouds and their host galactic winds.
+Although not directly related to the idealised simulations discussed here, similar caveats must be considered while testing the applicability of different sub-grid models of cold gas in cosmological simulations (\citealt{Weinberger2023MNRAS, Smith2024MNRASa, Smith2024MNRASb, Bennett2024arXiv, Butsky2024MNRAS, Das2024arXiv}) under various kinematic and thermodynamic conditions.

 We make qualitative parallels of our cloud-crushing simulation results with recent JWST observations of infrared emission line maps (from cold clouds and dust) in the M82 outflow by \citealt{Fisher2024MNRAS}.
 However, a detailed comparison would require cloud-crushing simulations to include the molecular phase ($\lesssim 10^4\ \rm K$) which brings in additional physics like self-gravity, self-shielding, dust sputtering and creation (\citealt{Kannan2021MNRAS,Girichidis2021MNRAS.505.1083G,farber2022MNRAS, Chen2024MNRAS}), which we have not taken into account.